OUR MAIN FOCUS LAYS ON

 PARTNERS

 RUPD has been invited to contribute to the symposium on ''Sustainability and Resilience in Architecture and Urban Planning''.
-RUPD's training course focused on the issue from urban planning perspective titled ''From Stability to Dynamic: Urban Resilience and Sustainability''.
+RUPD's workshop focused on the issue from urban planning perspective titled ''From Stability to Dynamic: Urban Resilience and Sustainability''.

 The purpose of this symposium was to make practical use of the potential of design disciplines in the face of technology, modern science and interdisciplinary communication and other specialized sciences in the new millennium.

-Setting up this collection of meetings for the idea maker and its organizer (Designer Magazine) is therefore valuable and important because it puts the creation of a correct and logical knowledge as well as the analysis of the current design market on its agenda and makes every effort to transfer it.
+Setting up this collection of meetings for the idea maker and its organizer (Designer Magazine) is therefore valuable and important because it puts the creation of a correct and logical knowledge and the analysis of the current design market on its agenda and makes every effort to transfer it.

 RUPD has been invited to contribute to the training courses of the Centre for Rural Development (SLE) since 2016.
 The theme of the courses is ''Disaster Risk Management and Climate Change Adaptation Mainstreaming''.
 SLE is an organization of the Albrecht Daniel Thaer Institute of Agricultural and Horticultural Sciences, Faculty of Life Sciences, Humboldt-Universität Berlin.